fastapi/fastapi/docs/en/docs/deployment/docker.md

 7. Using a healthcheck instruction in your Dockerfile is considered a best practice to enable Docker to terminate containers which are not responding correctly, and instantiate new ones.

     It is suggested to extend this basic healthcheck.
+Make sure to use the right port.
+For further information you can look at the official [Docker healthcheck documentation](https://docs.docker.com/engine/reference/builder/#healthcheck).

 !!! tip
     Review what each line does by clicking each number bubble in the code. 👆